oyvindstegard/emacs-d/README.md

 Author: Øyvind Stegard <oyvind@stegard.net>

-Compatibility: GNU/Emacs 27.X and 28.X, primarily for Linux env, also used for plain terminal Emacs on WSL/Windows.
+Compatibility: GNU/Emacs 27.X, 28.X, 29.X, primarily for graphical Linux
+environment, but also used for plain terminal Emacs on WSL/Windows.

 Utilizes `use-package`, the Emacs package framework and avoids the customize facility, preferring to hand code all preferences in `init.el` and related